-(vii) The Administrator's supplementary order shall constitute final Agency action within the meaning of 5 U.S.C. § 704.
+(vii) The Administrator's supplementary order shall constitute final Agency action within the meanings of 5 U.S.C.
+704.

-(c) Withdrawal of authorization under this section and the appropriate Act does not relieve any person from complying with the requirements of State law, nor does it affect the validity of actions by the State prior to withdrawal.
+(c) Withdrawal of authorization under this section and the CWA does not relieve any person from complying with the requirements of State law, nor does it affect the validity of actions taken by the State prior to withdrawal.